Two-stage least squares with treatment-covariate interactions for treatment effect heterogeneity: Simulation

-Figure \ref{fig:LATE} shows the distributions of the three estimators over 1000 replications.
+Figure \ref{fig:LATE} shows the distributions of the three estimators over 1,000 replications.
 Almost all realizations of $\hta$ and $\htia$ are below $-0.4$ while the actual $\tc$ is positive.
-In contrast, the distribution of $\hti$ is approximately centered at the actual $\tc$, which is coherent with Theorem \ref{thm:ate} for categorical covariates.
+In contrast, the distribution of $\hti$ is approximately demeaned at the actual $\tc$, which is coherent with Theorem \ref{thm:ate} and \prop~\ref{prop:unification}.